t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 * Networking and DNS
-  While it is possible to run services on localhost only (loopback) for a single node setup, the use of loopback does not work with distributed systems.
-Spark especially, even in single node form, relies on `hostname -f` resolving to the correct interface of the host.
+  While it is possible to run services on localhost only (loopback) for a single node setup, the use of loopback does not work well with distributed systems.
+  Spark especially, even in a single node setup, relies on `hostname -f` resolving to the correct interface of the host.
 Essentially, all nodes should have properly defined hosts file where hostname is defined to a reachable IPv4 address.
    ```
    127.0.0.1    localhost